Bruce P. Robinson, MD

 When a dermatologist can help

-While you can often clear a wart at home, some warts can be stubborn.
+While you may be able to clear a wart at home, some warts can be stubborn.
 If the person has a weakened immune system, it can be difficult to get rid of warts.
 Sometimes, what looks like a wart turns out to be a callus or another type of growth.

 A board-certified dermatologist can help by: